JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/notesStorage.md

 The RAM holds the operting system while the computer is running along with other programs.

+Similar to flash memrory but has the difference of volility.

 ## ROM
 Read only memory - **Non volitile**, read only memory that stores a small part of the Operating system called the **POST**, **bootstrap** and **BIOS**.
 It initializes the system hardware and then boots up the operating system, as part of the first thing at happens when you boot up the computer.